Spreading the light of Jesus in the Holy Land

 I want to learn more about the biblical foundations presented to us.”
 Another AIBS event which encourages people in the Word of God is an annual Bible Quiz with churches and their families.
 There were many testimonies from this event including a mother, who said they always had a Bible in their home but never read it until their son, one of 400 participants, joined the tournament.

-This is the story of Ellaria*, pictured left, who turned up at a Bible study group after being invited by an AIBS worker.
+This is the story of Ellaria*, pictured above, who turned up at a Bible study group after being invited by an AIBS worker.

 She had never read the Bible.
 She wasn’t even overly interested in God.
 But something had spurred her to go.
 She came to the study full of questions, ready to challenge whatever she heard.